BenRuns/Quick-PySite/readme.md

 ### Making changes

 - assets are specified in `templates/application/header.yml`
-- local css files should be changed in `assets/css/`
+- css files should be changed in `assets/css/`
-- local scripts should be changed in `assets/script` DO Not try and make changes to the file in the public folder.
+- js scripts should be changed in `assets/script`
+  DO Not try and make changes to the file in the public folder.
 This is build automatically when the site is built.
 All your changes will be lost the next time the site is built